An open source, digitally-manufactured building system

 The aim is to allow anyone to rapidly test different designs on a site, instaneously calculating estimated costs, energy performance and carbon impact of a scheme.
 It will then allow ready-to-manufacture files to be sent directly to a factory with a single click.

-Try a basic demo here︎
+Try a basic work-in-progress demo here︎

 A platform for digital planning services